Ardeidae – Herons, Egrets & Bitterns

 Species List

-The familly Ardeidae contains herons, egrets and bitterns.
-The 66 species recognised by the IOC are:
+The family Ardeidae contains the herons, egrets and bitterns.
+There are 68 species, in 17 genera recognised by the recently (2025) combined AviList.
+They are:

 White-crested Tiger Heron Tigriornis leucolopha